pasha0x/lightpaper/README.md

 ## CyptoEconomy KYODO

+### KYODO Impression revenue model
+"Now that the commodity value of human labor is becoming increasingly  tangential in an even more automated world, new ways of defining human worth and the social relationship will need to be explored" Jeremy Rifkin "End of work"

+"Pay per hour" or monthly salary better fits for robots that produce countable units with a stable quality.
+How the enthusiasm or dedication could be evaluated?
+How the progressiveness or intuition could be estimated?
+How the single time but relevant contribution could be rewarded?

+KYODO suggests Impression revenue model.
+The contribution is evaluated by members of the community in the momentum.
+The Nash Equilibrium is achieved through the Token economy, where the token value is based on the activity of the members.
+Means that every member of a community is interested to evaluate other contributors fair and motivate them to further actions.
+Also, the group members know the best if someone did a good job.
+More about DF token model read in Token economy paragraph. (link)

+What is even cooler is that Impression revenue model is instant tipping that is adapted for the working platform that the community is using (Riot, for now, GitHub and Jitsi in progress).
+How the instant tipping works:
+- A member posts a link to a Riot that some contribution was done (twitter post or GitHub code)
+- Other members check the contribution and call the bot, asking to send the tip to the contributor. (example)
+- The earned tips are collected automatically within a period.
+The earned tips are converted to DF token at the end of a period and transferred to the member private address.

 ### Transaction costs
 The productive processes and organization of labor fits within the KYODO framework that incorporates Blockchain, tokenization and collective intelligence and lead to lowering costs of coordination DAOs allow it to scale larger.
 Means KYODO reduces the transaction costs.
 Let's see wich ones: